Mayur021/action-class-authority/paper.md

 ## Abstract

 When an AI agent takes an action, the question that determines whether the system stays safe is not whether the agent intended well, but whether the agent was *allowed* to take that action without a human in the loop.
 Existing controls answer this question by asking the agent itself — a self-classification pattern that prompt injection moves directly through.
 This paper proposes a different axis: classify each action by **reversibility** (the mechanism by which the action can be undone), declare the classification in the tool or action manifest at design time, and bind the enforcement gate to that declaration rather than to anything the agent produces at runtime.
 Four classes — read-only, reversible, external-reversible, and irreversible — cover the operational surface.
 A worst-case chain rule extends the model to multi-step composed sequences, where the chain's worst-case class governs the gate from the start.
-The architecture is anchored in OWASP AISVS C9.2.6 and C9.2.7 (proposed for 1.01, merged into main on 2026-05-27) and is compatible with the policy-engine enforcement requirement codified in AISVS C9.6.4.
+The architecture is anchored in OWASP AISVS C9.2.6 and C9.2.7 (research-chapter material, merged into the research directory 2026-05-27, proposed for v1.01 inclusion) and is compatible with the policy-engine enforcement requirements codified in the AISVS v1.0 main C9.5 Agent Authorization, Delegation, and Continuous Enforcement section (renumbered from C9.6 in the 2026-06-15 editorial cleanup).
 This reference is a verification-side companion to those standards.

 ---